allie frost

 The Things We Connect With

 When you read a book, what are the things you connect with?
 Are there certain factors that stand out to you more than others?
-I read mostly YA, but I don't shy away from any particular genre, and do stray into adult literature on occasion.
-For me, there are a couple of elements that leap … Continue reading The Things We Connect With
+I read mostly YA, but I don’t shy away from any particular genre, and do stray into adult literature on occasion.
+For me, there are a couple of elements that leap Continue reading

 Just in Case

-I don't know if there is an official name for something like this, but I have come to realize that I suffer from a syndrome that I refer to as "Just in Case-itis."
-This affliction often goes hand-in-hand with a plague of "What if?"s.
-I am incapable of packing for anything - be it a … Continue reading Just in Case
+I don’t know if there is an official name for something like this, but I have come to realize that I suffer from a syndrome that I refer to as “Just in Case-itis.”
+This affliction often goes hand-in-hand with a plague of “What if?”s.
+I am incapable of packing for anything – be it a Continue reading

 Most American